JaeminEun/AquaCrop-CropMaps/README.md

 ## Data Structure (HPC)
 There are 3 main data sources that are housed in the following path:`/staging/leuven/stg_00024/OUTPUT/jaemine/Data`
+1. climate: Contains climate files (.CLI) and dependencies (.ETo, .PLU, .Tnx) for the European domain for years 2018-2022.
-1. Copernicus_DMP_300m: For validation of biomass (the processing is documented in more detail in the "Analysis" portion of this repository).
+2. Copernicus_DMP_300m: For validation of biomass (the processing is documented in more detail in the "Analysis" portion of this repository).
-2. Copernicus_FCOVER_300m: For validation of canopy cover (the processing is documented in more detail in the "Analysis" portion of this repository).
+3. Copernicus_FCOVER_300m: For validation of canopy cover (the processing is documented in more detail in the "Analysis" portion of this repository).
-3. CropMaps: Contains assets used to create the 300-m crop maps used to match the resolution of the Copernicus (CGLS) evaluation data.
+4. CropMaps: Contains assets used to create the 300-m crop maps used to match the resolution of the Copernicus (CGLS) evaluation data.
-- List...
+5. soil: Contains soil files (.SOL) specific to each grid location for the European domain.

 ## Author
 Jaemin Eun